 To register for this course, you need to Login or Register to APNIC Academy.

-- Familiar with router command line interface
+- how to use a router command line interface.

 Academy resources to be completed before start of workshop:

 - BGP Fundamentals recap

 - BGP Policy Control